xvik/dropwizard-orient-server/src/doc/docs/guide/enterprise.md

 Orient [Enterprise edition](http://orientdb.com/orientdb-enterprise/) is actually community edition + agent plugin (if you fill in [the form](http://orientdb.com/orientdb-enterprise/) it will simply suggest you to download agent jar).

+!!! tip
+    Some security features [could be enabled](security.md) in community edition

 This enterprise agent activates some hidden abilities like sql profiler.

 ### Dynamic agent installation